SzewczykW/Distributed-Document-Classifier/README.md

 ./scripts/install_mpich.sh
 ```

-This script will download, build, and install MPICH 4.3.0 into `.mpich/`.
+This script will download, build, and install MPICH 4.3.0 into `.mpich/` in place where
+it was executed.

 ---